bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 abstract over the properties of member types and are used like type variables.

 ### Operations _(abstract over functions)_
-Operations are used to abstract the meaning of a set of functions that is reflected by the operation's name.
+Operations are used to abstract over the meaning of a group of congeneric functions.
+This meaning is expressed through the operation's name.

-An operation `op` is abstract or virtual nominal typed function.
+An operation `op` is an abstract or virtual nominal typed function.
 Most often operations are used in conbination with a _type variable_ as the target type is abstract as well.